MoeTerani/iCHAT-Client/README.md

 After cloning the repository:

 - start by running `npm i` inside the `root folder` and then `npm start`.

+## Test

+- In order to run the tests run `npm test` inside the root directory.

 ## Linter